jghinestrosa/piece-of-cheese/README.md

 I'm aware there are some details in the implementation that are wrong but, they will stay that way because it's just for this game.
 The more I was adding game elements to the code, the more I was thinking about developing a complete engine in order to reuse it for future games.
 And I probably will.

+## External resources

+I have used the font [Bangers](https://www.google.com/fonts/specimen/Bangers) from Google Font and Font-Awesome in order to have a volume icon to enable and disable the music.

+Thanks to their respective authors!
+Both resources helped me giving some style to the game.

+## Music

+The silver lining of having a friend who is a musician and a programmer is that you can ask him for any favor like... composing the soundtrack for your game. **Thank you** [Antonio](https://github.com/antoniovm)!

 # License

 MIT